 Folk Mythology: Being one of the most-visited waterfalls in Iceland, Seljalandsfoss is somehow free from eerie or mystical mythologies.
 Maybe the beauty of the waterfall itself is legendary enough for you to come and visit?

-Standing behind the legendary Seljalandsfoss and had a glimpse of the vast Iceland expanse and sunset through the water-screen.
+Getting from the side to the standing behind the legendary Seljalandsfoss: I had a glimpse of the vast Iceland expanse and sunset through the water-screen.

 Folk Mythology: Another theory why it’s golden was based on the travel journal of Sveinn Pálsson, an Iceland physician in the early 1800s.
 According to his diary, a farmer had plenty of gold and could not bear the thought of someone else taking his wealth after his death, and so he hid the gold in a chest and threw it into the waterfall – and that’s how the waterfall was named.